Important: This section is only for final, post-defence submission of theses and dissertations.

 For more information about cIRcle, see the cIRcle FAQs.

 Step 1.
-Submit your completed thesis forms to the Faculty of Graduate and Postdoctoral Studies.
+Ensure that your completed thesis forms have been submitted to the Faculty of Graduate and Postdoctoral Studies.

 Step 2.
 Set up your cIRcle account